GrauleM/somogym/README.md

 # SoMoGym

 SoMoGym (**So**ft**Mo**tion **Gym**) is an open-source framework that builds on [SoMo](https://github.com/GrauleM/somo).
 SoMoGym facilitates the training and testing of soft robot control policies on complex tasks in which robots interact with their environments, frequently making and breaking contact.
 We provide a set of standard benchmark tasks, spanning challenges of manipulation, locomotion, and navigation in environments both with and without obstacles.
-A detailed description of the SoMoGym benchmark tasks and the baseline control policies we developed for these tasks can be found in the accompanying [RA-L paper](https://ieeexplore.ieee.org/abstract/document/9707663) ([PDF](/papers/somogym.pdf)).
+A detailed description of the SoMoGym benchmark tasks and the baseline control policies we developed for these tasks can be found in the accompanying [RA-L paper](https://ieeexplore.ieee.org/abstract/document/9707663) ([PDF](/publications/somogym.pdf)).
+Interested users are also invited to watch our [video summary](/media/somogym_supplemental_video.mp4) to learn more.

-## Codebase Structure Overview
+## Codebase Overview

 We define each task in its own SoMoGym "environment".
 Each SoMoGym environment is built upon the SomoEnv class, found in /environments/SomoEnv.py.
 SomoEnv inherits OpenAI Gym's base environment class, and is structured in the same manner.
 As a high level, it handles environment functionality that is general to every task: setting up the physics engine, making the OpenAI gym environment, observing state, stepping, and resetting.
 Each task's SoMoGym environment inherits SomoEnv, providing it with required task-specific parameters (i.e. action space) and augmenting it with any task-specific functionality (i.e. handling a box object).